-Wrapping gifts gets you down on the floor, but most people don’t move around on the floor that much, so you can see how that might create some soreness from using un-used muscles.
+Wrapping gifts can get you down on the floor, but most people don’t move around on the floor that much, so you can see how that might create some soreness from using un-used muscles.
 I couldn’t resists using G.I.F.T.S. to help you remember this blog …

 Avoid the pain of wrapping gifts with these tips:

-T is for … Tightening your transverse abdominus whenever you have to lean over or reach for the pen to label the gift you just finished wrapping.
+T is for … Tightening your transverse abdominus (gently — about 20% of your max) whenever you have to lean over or reach for the pen to label the gift you just finished wrapping.
 I like the phrase “tummy tight” because it really clicks with most of my clients.
 However, keep in mind that we don’t want that God-given corset tightening too much.
 Bearing down and bracing isn’t what we’re doing.
 Just drawing the navel in gently as you breathe out air (exhale) just before you reach, lean, squat, hop … more on that in this blog here.

 S is for … Squatting and stretching, of course!
 We do not squat or stretch nearly enough as humans.
 If you aren’t very good at hanging out in a deep squat, check out this free video I made and stuck into this blog that shows you how to bolster yourself in a deep squat so you can work towards doing it without help.
 According to Katy Bowman of Nutritious Movement, we should be squatting for a total of 1 hour each day.
 Wow!